What they're saying about our new book:

 Noori, our driver obliged.
 Did we mention it was pouring rain?
 Why else take a cab from Oakland airport?
 Who knew that little luxury would end up costing more than our plane ticket?

 We waited patiently at Starbucks.
 Time passed.
-Fran called our friends, who supposedly lived right around the corner.
+Fran called our friends, who supposedly lived right around the corner."We're at Starbucks," we announced.

 "So are we," was the reply.